The first stable homotopy groups of motivic spheres: Introduction

 An explicit answer to (1) is out of reach because the slices of $\unit$ involve the $E_{2}$-page of the topological Adams-Novikov spectral sequence as conjectured by Voevodsky \cite{voevodsky.open} and verified by Levine \cite{levine.comparison} for fields.
 Our solution applies to Dedekind domains of mixed characteristic.
 Much more work remains on the multiplicative structure; we collect just enough results for the purpose of this paper by introducing techniques that will be useful for further computations.
 This is carried out in Section~\ref{sec:slic-motiv-sphere}.

 Salient among the results for (2) is Levine's convergence result \cite{levine.sliceconvergence} for fields of finite cohomological dimension.
 Our solution for general fields, see Section~\ref{sec:convergence}, clarifies the distinct role of $\eta$ in the context of the slice filtration: Theorem~\ref{theorem:eta-slice-completion} identifies the slice completion of any motivic spectrum admitting a cell presentation of finite type with its $\eta$-completion.
+For $\unit$ it follows that the slice spectral sequence takes the form of a conditionally convergent spectral sequence

+in the sense of Boardman \cite{Boardman}.
+Here $\s_{q}(\unit)$ is the $q$th slice of $\unit$ and $\unit^\wedge_\eta$ is the $\eta$-complete sphere.
 This firmly answers Voevodsky's question of convergence of the slice spectral sequence \cite{voevodsky.open}.
+We employ \eqref{equation:splicespectralsequence} to identify Morel's plus part of the rational sphere spectrum with rational motivic cohomology, and show a motivic homotopy finiteness result over finite fields.
+The slice spectral sequence is an algebro-geometric analogue of the topological Atiyah-Hirzebruch spectral sequence \cite{zbMATH03176572}, with applications to $K$-theory \cite{Voevodsky:motivicss}, fully faithfulness of the constant functor from the stable topological homotopy category to the stable motivic homotopy category over algebraically closed fields \cite{levine.comparison}, and Milnor's conjecture on quadratic forms \cite{roendigs-oestvaer.hermitian}.

-In Section \ref{sec:slice-spectr-sequ} we partially solve (3) in a range suitable for computing the $1$-line; the Adem relations, hermitian $K$-theory, and the solution of Milnor's conjecture on quadratic forms in \cite{roendigs-oestvaer.hermitian} help a great deal in our analysis (prior to Proposition~\ref{prop:Einfty-kq} it is explain why the exact sequence~(\ref{eq:first-stable-stem}) involves the effective cover $\f_0\KQ$ instead of $\KQ$).
+In Section \ref{sec:slice-spectr-sequ} we partially solve (3) in a range suitable for computing the $1$-line; the Adem relations, hermitian $K$-theory, and the solution of Milnor's conjecture on quadratic forms in \cite{roendigs-oestvaer.hermitian} help a great deal in our analysis.
+(Prior to Proposition~\ref{prop:Einfty-KQ} it is explained why the exact sequence~(\ref{eq:first-stable-stem}) involves the effective cover $\f_0(\KQ)$ instead of $\KQ$.)
 Give and take technical details, the problem of computing the $E_{2}$-page of the slice spectral sequence has now been turned into questions about motivic Steenrod operations.

-Finally, in Section~\ref{section:1line} all the pieces fall into place as we show all higher slice differentials relevant for the $1$-line are trivial and determine hidden multiplicative extensions.

-One of the techniques we employ breaks the complicated sphere spectrum $\unit$ into simpler pieces by completing and inverting with respect to the Hopf map $\eta$.
+Finally, in Sections~\ref{sec:slice-spectr-sequ} and \ref{section:1line} all the pieces fall into place as we show all higher slice differentials relevant for the $1$-line are trivial and determine hidden multiplicative extensions.
+One of the techniques we employ breaks the sphere spectrum $\unit$ into simpler pieces by completing and inverting with respect to the Hopf map $\eta$.
 The arithmetic square for $\eta$ allows us to put the pieces back together again.
 This is used repeatedly throughout the paper, especially in Section~\ref{section:1line} as a preparation for the identification of the $1$-line.

 Throughout the paper we employ the following notation.